jerieljan/ourtransfi/README.md

 ## License

-In terms of code content specific to the project (excluding third-party libraries, image assets, written content and others), OurTransfi is licensed under the GNU AGPLv3.
+In terms of code content specific to the project (excluding third-party libraries, embedded content, image assets, written content and others), OurTransfi itself is licensed under the GNU AGPLv3.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by